illinois-cs241/illinois-cs241.github.io/_slides/teaching_threads.md

 ## Pthreads?
 What are thooooose?

 Pthreads are short for POSIX-threads.
 They are a standardized way of doing multithreading on POSIX-compliant systems.
-A thread is short for thread of execution, meaning that the thread and execute instructions independently of other threads.
-You covered a lot in lecture here is a bit more in depth
+A thread is short for thread of execution, meaning that the thread executes instructions independently of other threads.

 ## Signature